2008 Meteor Awards

-The 2008 Meteor Music Awards ceremony was held in the RDS, Dublin, on Friday, 15 February 2008.
+The 2008 Meteor Music Awards ceremony was held in the RDS Simmonscourt, Dublin, on Friday, 15 February 2008.
 Nineteen awards were presented.
 It was the eighth edition of the Republic of Ireland's national music awards.
-The event was later broadcast on RTÉ Two on Saturday, 16 February at 21:00.
-The comedian Dara Ó Briain hosted the awards for the first time since 2004 Duke Special and Cathy Davey won the Best Irish Male and Best Irish Female Awards respectively, whilst veteran rockers Aslan won the Best Irish Band Award and Paddy Casey's Addicted to Company won Best Irish Album.
+The event was later broadcast on RTÉ Two on Saturday, 16 February at 21:00 and was hosted by comedian Dara Ó Briain for the first time since 2004.

+Duke Special and Cathy Davey won the Best Irish Male and Best Irish Female Awards respectively, whilst veteran rockers Aslan won the Best Irish Band Award and Paddy Casey's Addicted to Company won Best Irish Album.
 For the eighth consecutive year Westlife won the Best Irish Pop Act accolade.
 Ham Sandwich were presented with the Hope for 2008 Meteor Award by RTÉ 2fm DJ Rick O'Shea.
 The Blizzards won Best Irish Live Performance for their Main Stage appearance at Oxegen 2007, whilst Muse picked up the award for Best International Live Performance, which also occurred at Oxegen the previous year.
 The award for the Most Downloaded Song was given to Mundy and Sharon Shannon's chart hit "Galway Girl".
 The Saw Doctors were presented with a Lifetime Achievement Award and were also amongst the performers at the event.